nsahin/outlier_detection/README.md

 "A comparison of automated outlier detection approaches for single cell images"

-Nil Sahin, Mojca Mattiazzi Usaj, Matej Usaj, Audrina Zhou, Erin Styles, Charles Boone, Brenda J. Andrews and Quaid Morris
+Nil Sahin, Mojca Mattiazzi Usaj, Matej Usaj, Charles Boone, Brenda J. Andrews and Quaid Morris

 This script identify single cells with abnormal phenotypes from genetic or chemical perturbation screens.
 The wild-type (negative) morphology is modelled using one of the four methods and any feature set.